Limulo/game-sound-sae2017/fmod.md

 ## Custom Parameters and Built-in Parameters
 When you create an event with one or more parameter, the game code needs to include function calls to update these parameters.

+What values a parameter might have depends on the game engine and game mechanics.
+Lets pretend they says they are going to give us a boolean parameter: in this case we will create an event parameter which goes from 0.0 to 1.0.
+If we want our event sound module to react to this parameter only when it is equal to 1, we are going to set the corresponding range slider (minimum = 1.0; maximum= 10.0).
+In addition to this, if we don't want the output of our event sound module to change abruptly, as the boolean parameter will do, we need to sset the event parameter **Seek Speed** to something greater than 0.0 secs.

 However FMOD includes a number of _built-in parameters_ that are automatically updated based on information routinely fed to FMOD Studio's geometry system
 * distance
 * direction